appfog/afdocs/customize/custom-domain-names.markdown

 	15.185.162.179
 	15.185.166.58

-Rackspace DFW:

-	66.216.67.35

 That's it!
 DNS propagation can take anywhere from a few minutes to 48 hours depending on your location, but once that's finished your app should resolve at your new custom domain.